uon-nuget/ExpressiveAnnotations/README.md

 ##### <a id="can-I-have-custom-utility-like-functions-outside-of-my-models">Can I have custom utility-like functions outside of my models?</a>

-(Note that the following may not work in the same way in .NET Core)
+(Note that the following does not work in the same way in .NET Core; it might be quite easy to get this working, but some investigation will be required)

 Sure, provide your own methods provider, or extend existing global one, i.e.